ElectricalGang

 Wireless Communication In today’s modern age, many engineers are showing interest in specializing in the field of communication.
 But this requires a basic knowledge of the basic communication concepts such as the type of antenna, electromagnetic radiation, and various events related to transmission, etc.

 Antennas play a major role in the case of wireless communication systems as the antenna effectively converts electromagnetic waves to electronic signals.
 Antennas are the basic components of any electrical circuit.
-Because it provides interconnecting links between transmitter and free space or free space and receiver.
+Because it provides interconnecting links between the transmitter and free space or free space and receiver.

 Before discussing the type of antenna, there are some properties that should be known.
 So today we will see in today’s article what an antenna is.
 And let’s talk about an overview of its type.